waleolakareem/SenYours/README.md

     * Second: You should pull the release branch into your feature branch to check for merge conflicts.
 (Instruction: While in your _Feature_ branch `feat/this_new_thing` you should use the command `git pull origin release/1.1`.)
     * Third: If there were merge conflicts their exact locations will be noted in your terminal.
 Go to those files and resolve the conflicts.
 When done with ALL merge conflicts, perform an additional commit to your branched like so `git commit -m "Merged with release/1.1"`.
     * Fourth: TESTS (To be added shortly)
-    * Fifth: Now that there are no more conflicts (provided you had any at all) you will now make a pull request in github to the current sprint's release branch.
+    * Fifth: Now that there are __no more conflicts__ (provided you had any at all) & you have __100% test coverage__ you will now make a pull request in github to the current sprint's release branch.
-  * If you have questions on version control please contact the CTO (He is more than happy to help, cause version control sucks!).
+  * If you have questions on version control please contact the CTO (Who is more than happy to help, cause version control sucks!).

-#### Technologies:
+#### Our Technologies:
   * [Ruby](https://www.ruby-lang.org/en/) Version: `ruby 2.3.4p301 (2017-03-30 revision 58214) [x86_64-darwin16]`.
   * [Rails](https://rubyonrails.org/) Version: `Rails 5.1.4`.
   * Database(s): [PostgreSQL](https://www.postgresql.org/), [Amazon S3](https://aws.amazon.com/s3/).